jupyterlab/extension-examples/advanced/myserverextension/README.md

 ```

 But in this case, it is a bit more complicated to build the frontend extension and ship it
-directely with the Python package.
+directly with the Python package.
 To deploy simultaneously the frontend and the backend,
 the frontend NPM package needs to be built and inserted in the Python package.
 This is
 done by using a special `cmdclass`: